Apple iPhone 14 Review

 Of course, there are no massive strides in battery tech here – but that’s an issue for the whole industry rather than just Apple itself.
 The aim is very much to get you through the day without worrying about finding a charger, something it manages more so than many Android phones.

 When it comes to charging, you’ll still need to provide your own plug (although a USB-C to Lightning cable is included in the box) or use either a MagSafe charger or another Qi-enabled pad.
 Wired charging is fastest as long as you’re using a 20w charger, with a full charge taking around 95 minutes.
 A 32-minute charge will get the phone from 0-50%.
+This falls well below some of the best Android phones, with the OnePlus 11 going from 0-100% in the amount of time the iPhone 14 can get to 50%.

 This could very well be the last year Apple uses Lightning as opposed to USB-C with certain EU laws coming into effect over the next few years.
 The change can’t come soon enough, with Lightning becoming very slow for both charging and data transfer.